Skip to main content

 A missing default case is valid but risky.
 If no case matches and there is no default, execution falls through to the next task in the do list.
 This is rarely intentional.
 Include a default case to make intent explicit.

-The then directive targets a task by name.
-The named task must exist in the same do list.
+Named then directives target a task by name.
+The named task must exist within the current workflow scope.
 Referencing a non-existent task fails at validation.